 Roman ruins in Rome and area

 Rome is full of history, art and culture.
-After all, itโs like an outdoor museum where you can walk through layers of history and touch the past.
-Here, youโll find the most famous Roman ruins in Italy.
-As the whole city stands on top of ancient sites, youโll find different architectural elements incorporated into other styles throughout the city.
+After all, it’s like an outdoor museum where you can walk through layers of history and touch the past.
+Here, you’ll find the most famous Roman ruins in Italy.
+As the city stands on top of ancient sites, you’ll find different architectural elements incorporated into other styles.

 Note: There are ancient sites and Roman ruins in Italy almost everywhere.
-While itโs challenging to list them all, weโve made our best effort to include ones that are either well preserved or substantial in size today.
-If there are any other ones you think weโve missed and should be included, let us know!
+While it’s challenging to list them all, we’ve tried to include ones that are either well-preserved or substantial in size today.
+Let us know if there are any other ones you think we’ve missed and should be included!

-As the once beating heart of the Roman Empire, Rome is always a great way to immerse yourself in the history and the legacy the Romans left behind.
+As the once-beating heart of the Roman Empire, Rome is the best place to immerse yourself in the history and the legacy the ancient Romans left behind.
 While you can see elements of art and architecture from other centuries, there are several vital Roman ruins to see here.

 The Colosseum